 An experienced legal recruiting firm makes the whole hiring process easier.
 Recruiters take over the task of finding qualified candidates for the general counsel or chief legal officer role you need filled.
 Recruiters have an extensive network of qualified talent they can access for your needs and also understand how to find the best legal talent to fit your company.
 Contact Cowen Partners to find out more about legal recruiting today.

-Our hands-on executive recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
-Clients are typically $50 million in revenue to Fortune 1000 companies or have assets between $500 million to $15 billion.
+The elite team of hands-on legal recruiters at Cowen Partners have extensive experience working with private, public, pre-IPO, and non-profit organizations.
+Clients, who are typically $50 million in revenue to Fortune 1000’s or have assets between $500 million to $15 billion, span all industries, including technology, healthcare, manufacturing, retail, real estate, financial service, private equity, and more.

 Capable in-house legal talent is a vital part of your company’s team, and finding top legal talent is necessary if you expect to compete in today’s economy.
 You cannot afford to make mistakes when locating the right candidate for Chief Legal Officer, Corporate Counsel, General Counsel, or other key legal positions.